Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/vrachtwagenparkeren/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

+2025-03-17T17:16:22.357Z info: Connector Model:Model:Mobivoc:Parkeerfaciliteit:(Parkeerfaciliteit -> Parkeerplaats) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.359Z info: Connector Model:Model:OSLO-Organisatie:Organisatie:isGeassocieerdMet is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.359Z info: Connector Model:Model:OSLO-Organisatie:Organisatie:heeftSuborganisatie is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.359Z info: Connector Model:Model:OSLO-Organisatie:Organisatie:isSuborganisatieVan is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.359Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Aanbieder:(Aanbieder -> Organisatie) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.360Z info: Connector Model:Model:OSLO-Vervoersknooppunten:AanvullendeDienst:(AanvullendeDienst -> Aanbieder) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.360Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Mobiliteitsdienst:Omvat is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.360Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Aanbieder:(Aanbieder -> Mobiliteitsdienst) has no name.
+Ignoring this connector.

+2025-03-17T17:16:22.360Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Boeking:(Boeking -> Reis) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.360Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reis:(Reis -> Boeking) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.360Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reis:IsDeelVan is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route:BestaatUit is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route:BerekendMet is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reis:(Reis -> Route) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reis:(Reis -> Route) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reis:(Reis -> Route) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Routesegment:(Routesegment -> Route) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:Mobivoc:Parkeerplaats:(Parkeerplaats -> Resource) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.361Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Mobiliteitsdienst:(Mobiliteitsdienst -> Resource) has no name.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Routesegment:GerealiseerdMet is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Boeking:(Boeking -> Resource) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:OSLO-Vervoersknooppunten:AanvullendeDienst:(AanvullendeDienst -> Infrastructuurelement) has no name.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Mobiliteitsdienst:(Mobiliteitsdienst -> Infrastructuurelement) has no name.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:Mobivoc:Parkeerfaciliteit:(Parkeerfaciliteit -> Infrastructuurelement) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reis:(Reis -> Voertuig) has no name.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:Vrachtwagenparkeren:Bestuurder:(Bestuurder -> Voertuig) has no name.
+Ignoring this connector.

+2025-03-17T17:16:22.362Z info: Connector Model:Model:Vrachtwagenparkeren:Vrachtwagen:(Vrachtwagen -> Voertuig) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.363Z info: Connector Model:Model:Vrachtwagenparkeren:Oplegger:(Oplegger -> Vrachtwagen) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T17:16:22.363Z info: Connector Model:Model:Vrachtwagenparkeren:Oplegger:(Oplegger -> Voertuig) is not an association with a source role.
+Ignoring this connector.

-2025-02-11T16:46:42.453Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:16:22.363Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:42.454Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T17:16:22.363Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T16:46:42.459Z warn: [ConnectorConverterHandler]: Connector (heeftBestuurder) does not have a package tag defined.
+2025-03-17T17:16:22.367Z warn: [ConnectorConverterHandler]: Connector (Reservatie.Boeking) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

+2025-03-17T17:16:22.367Z warn: [ConnectorConverterHandler]: Connector (Reservatie.Resource) does not have a package tag defined.
+Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T16:46:42.463Z warn: [ConverterHandler]: Entity with path Model:Model:Vrachtwagenparkeren:Vrachtwagen has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.369Z warn: [ConverterHandler]: Entity with path Model:Model:Vrachtwagenparkeren:Vrachtwagen has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.463Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reiziger has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.370Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reiziger has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.464Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reiziger has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.370Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Reiziger has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.465Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.371Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.465Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Routesegment has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.372Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Routesegment has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.465Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.466Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:Organisatie has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.372Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:Organisatie has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.466Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Dienstverleningtype has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.372Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Dienstverleningtype has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.467Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:ParkeerfaciliteitKenmerktype has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.373Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:ParkeerfaciliteitKenmerktype has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.467Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:ParkeerplaatsKenmerktype has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.373Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:ParkeerplaatsKenmerktype has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.470Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:AanvullendeDiensttype has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.373Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:AanvullendeDiensttype has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.472Z warn: [ConverterHandler]: Entity with path Model:Model:Vrachtwagenparkeren:Bestuurder:Opdrachtgever has already a value for status in language nl, but will be overwritten.
+2025-03-17T17:16:22.375Z warn: [ConverterHandler]: Entity with path Model:Model:Vrachtwagenparkeren:Bestuurder:Opdrachtgever has already a value for status in language nl, but will be overwritten.

-2025-02-11T16:46:42.474Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Resourcetype has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.380Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Resourcetype has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.475Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Resourcestatus has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.380Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Resourcestatus has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.475Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Routesegment:vervoermiddel has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.382Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Routesegment:vervoermiddel has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.476Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Beschikbaarheid:dienstregeling has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.382Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Beschikbaarheid:dienstregeling has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.477Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route:vertrektijdstip has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.384Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route:vertrektijdstip has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.477Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route:aankomsttijdstip has an empty value for tag usageNote-nl.
+2025-03-17T17:16:22.384Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Mobiliteit-Trips-En-Aanbod:Route:aankomsttijdstip has an empty value for tag usageNote-nl.

-2025-02-11T16:46:42.478Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieClassificatie has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.386Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieClassificatie has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.479Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieActiviteit has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.387Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieActiviteit has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.479Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieType has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.387Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieType has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.480Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieStatus has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.388Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Organisatie:OrganisatieStatus has an empty value for tag ap-usageNote-nl.

-2025-02-11T16:46:42.480Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:AanvullendeDienst:naam has an empty value for tag ap-usageNote-nl.
+2025-03-17T17:16:22.389Z warn: [ConverterHandler]: Entity with path Model:Model:OSLO-Vervoersknooppunten:AanvullendeDienst:naam has an empty value for tag ap-usageNote-nl.

 #||# -------------------------------------